openlattice/openlattice-help-site-old/_guides/integrations-3.md

     source:
       url: "<the url to the client-side server>"
       sql: "<SQL query that defines the data subset>"
-      user: "<username for entry to client-side server>"
+      username: "<username for entry to client-side server>"
       password: "<password to client-side server>"
       driver: org.postgresql.Driver
       fetchSize: <a parameter that dictates how many rows are written in to OpenLattice at a times>